shredEngineer/MagnetiCalc/README.md

 * Add stationary coordinate system and ruler in the bottom left corner.
 * Add support for selective display over a portion of the metric range, enabling a kind of iso-contour display.
+* HDF5 container export from command line, without opening the GUI.

 **Known Bugs**
 * Fix issue where the points of a sampling volume with *fractional* resolution